ibm-apiconnect/pot/labs/lab0.md

     > source ~/.nvm/nvm.sh
     > ```

-1. Install API Connect by issuing this command `npm install -g apiconnect --no-optional --ignore-scripts` it will take several minutes to complete
+1. Install API Connect by issuing this command:

-1. Run this command to ensure all is set up properly.  `apic -v` You might be asked to accept the license.
-Select the default `yes` and hit enter.
+    ```bash
+    npm install -g apiconnect --no-optional --ignore-scripts
+    ```

+    It will take several minutes to complete.

+1. Once complete start up a new terminal window and enter in `apic -v`.

+    If it returns the version of the platform, and not an error message, then the toolkit should then be properly installed.

+1. You are now ready to move on to section 0.2.

 ### 0.2 - Create your Bluemix account